taddison/personal-site/content/blog/2021/06/run-benchmarks-using-multiple-runtimes-with-benchmarkdotnet/index.md

 ## Benchmark Code

-The code is configured to use [BenchmarkSwitcher], which allows you to specify which benchmarks to run via the command line, or interactively (if not `filter` argument is passed).
+The code is configured to use [BenchmarkSwitcher], which allows you to specify which benchmarks to run via the command line, or interactively (if no `filter` argument is passed).
 We've also added the `MemoryDiagnoser` attribute to collect information about allocations.
 The benchmarks are fairly simple and will each be executed with two different arguments.

 ```csharp
 using System;